tracim/tracim/docs/administration/installation/running_tracim_components_locally.md

 ⚠️ If this does not work, you can try to access [http://localhost:6543](http://localhost:6543).
 If it works, the issue is related to the configuration of pushpin.

-The full documentation about running the Tracim services with uWSGI and supervisor is available in the [Backend README](/docs/development/README.md), sections `Running Tracim Backend Daemon` and `Running Tracim Backend WSGI APP`.
+The full documentation about running the Tracim services with uWSGI and supervisor is available in the [Backend advanced setup](/docs/development/advanced/backend_server_setup.md), sections `Running Tracim Backend Daemon` and `Running Tracim Backend WSGI APP`.

 ## Upkeep